-Your domain name needs to be “hosted” somewhere.
-This allows people to go online, type your domain address into their web browser (or click on a link to your domain name in someone else’s website) and visit your website instead of getting a “this site can’t be reached” error message …
+Your domain name needs to ”live” somewhere.
+This allows people to go online, type your domain address into their internet browser (or click on a link to your domain name on another website) and view your website instead of seeing a “this website can’t be reached” error message …

 (Your domain has to live somewhere so people can find your website)

-Hosting your website with a reliable webhosting service provider ensures that all files associated with your domain name (e.g. your website files, email addresses, etc …) are made available online at all times to users worldwide …
+Hosting your website with a reliable webhosting service provider ensures that all files associated with your domain name (e.g. your website files, email addresses, etc …) stay visible online 24/7 to visitors worldwide …

 (Reliable webhosting keeps your website online 24/7 for users worldwide)

-Choosing a good hosting service, therefore, is important when it comes to setting up your WordPress site.
+Choosing a good and reliable hosting service, therefore, is an important part of the process of setting up your WordPress site.

 Step 2: How To Set Up Web Hosting For Your WordPress Site